tomive01888/SnapBid_noroff-sp2/README.md

-# SnapBid_noroff-sp2
+# SnapBid_sp2_noroff
-Auction house API
+An auction house like website, users can view and bid on a variety of items by other users.